 - ½ cup almond flour (Use finely ground almond flour)

 - 2 tbsp maple syrup (Use pure maple syrup, not the one with additives)

 - Melt the chocolate chips in a pyrex measuring cup in the microwave at 60 seconds.

 - Use a small spoon to spread the melted chocolate all around the inside of each well of a rectangular mold.
 I used a mold with rectangles about three inches long.
 I linked to a similar one in the ingredients, with each well being about 3-inches long by 1-inch deep.

 - Set coated mold in freezer while you make layers.

 Make Cookie Layer

 - Mix the cookie mixture in a blender until smooth.
 Press into the mold wells and flatten.

 - Add the shredded coconut to the blender, and process 3-4 minutes until you have coconut butter - it will be about half as much as shredded coconut you added.
 So if you added 1 cup, you will end up with 1/2 cup of coconut butter.

-- To your creamy coconut butter, add the cacao butter and maple syrup.
+- To your creamy coconut butter, add the cacao powder and maple syrup.
 To make it extra caramel-y, you could add a few spoonfuls of date paste.